HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Evaluation

-\newpar{Baseline Attacks} We compare \tool against two state-of-the-art attacks to demonstrate its effectiveness in attack success, resulting (unwatermarked) audio quality, and processing time.
-We picked as our primary baseline competitor the strongest-performing black-box attack from the recent paper assessing watermarking robustness~\cite {liuAudioMarkBenchBenchmarkingRobustness}, which we refer to as \textit{\audiomarkbench}.
-Based on the original image adversarial attack~\cite{andriushchenkoSquareAttackQueryefficient2020}, \audiomarkbench uses optimization to find minimal perturbations that confuse audio watermark detectors.
-The attack employs a square-shaped perturbation pattern and iteratively refines the attack through querying the victim watermark detector.
+\newpar{Baseline Attacks} We compare \tool against three state-of-the-art attacks to demonstrate its effectiveness in attack success, resulting (unwatermarked) audio quality, and processing time.
+We select our primary baseline competitor, the best-performing adversarial attack from the recent paper assessing watermarking robustness~\cite {liuAudioMarkBenchBenchmarkingRobustness}, which we refer to as \textit{\audiomarkbench}.
+Based on the original image adversarial attack~\cite{andriushchenkoSquareAttackQueryefficient2020}, \audiomarkbench uses optimization to find minimal perturbations that confuse the watermark detector.
+The attack employs a square-shaped perturbation pattern and iteratively refines it with the watermark detector confidence score by making a large number of queries to the detector.

 Codec compression serves as our second competitor.
 It represents traditional signal processing attacks through lossy audio compression, as evaluated in recent work~\cite{oreillyDeepAudioWatermarks2025}.
-Following this work, we picked multiple codec configurations including traditional MP3 and OGG, and the neural EnCodec system developed by Meta~\cite{défossez2022highfidelityneuralaudio} at various compression levels.
-Traditional codecs are tested at bitrates ranging from 32-320 kbps.
+Following this work, we selected multiple codec configurations, including traditional MP3 and OGG, and the neural EnCodec system developed by Meta~\cite{défossez2022highfidelityneuralaudio} at various compression levels.
+Traditional codecs are tested at bitrates ranging from 32---320 kbps.
 For traditional codecs, we present the results of the codec/bitrate pair that yields the highest ASR in the experimental results.
 EnCodec is evaluated at multiple bandwidth settings, and the results are reported for the best-performing configuration.
 All codecs process audio through a compression-decompression cycle.

+Our third baseline is the signal distortion attack~\cite{oreillyDeepAudioWatermarks2025}, which applies a range of signal processing operations to the watermarked audio in an attempt to remove the embedded watermark.